dkhor2003/3D_Modeler/README.md

     - When entering viewing mode while modeling terrain objects, users can manipulate the depth of control points by using the &uarr; or &darr; key to increase or decrease the depth attribute of the selected control point.
 The selected control point will be colored &#128994;, and users can switch to the next or previous control point by using the &rarr; or &larr; key, respectively.

-### Utility Buttons
+### :black_square_button: Utility Buttons
 There are also a set of utility buttons in which users can use to modify the color, resolution, or texture of their models.
 In addition, while modeling terrain objects, there are additional buttons for users to increase or decrease the u- and v-degree.
 Users can only use these buttons, when they are shown on the screen.
 To show/unshow the buttons, hit the `U` key.
 These buttons are only shown in modeling mode, any attempt to show these buttons in viewing mode will force you to go into modeling mode.

 1. **Color Buttons** &rarr; There are a set of colored buttons on the bottom of the screen, clicking on any color buttons will apply the color on your created model.

-2. **Arrow Buttons** &rarr; There is an `UP` and `DOWN` arrow button on the bottom right of the screen.
-Hitting the `UP` button will increase the resolution of your model, and hitting the `DOWN` button will decrease the resolution of your model.
+2. **Arrow Buttons** &rarr; There is an :arrow_up: and :arrow_down: button on the bottom right of the screen.
+Hitting the :arrow_up: button will increase the resolution of your model, and hitting the :arrow_down: button will decrease the resolution of your model.
 The maximum resolution that can be achieved is 100 and the minimum resolution that can be achieved is 3.

 3. **Texture Buttons** &rarr; There are 4 texture buttons (buttons with fancy image mapped to them), one of which is a button (the button with "No Texture" on it) for removing the texture on the model.
 Otherwise, clicking on other texture buttons will apply the image on the button onto the model.